-In the Sustainable Business Lab (S-Lab), students explore the intersection of business, the environment, and society, using new knowledge to solve real-world problems.
+In the Laboratory for Sustainable Business (S-Lab), students explore the intersection of business, the environment, and society, using new knowledge to solve real-world problems.

 How can we translate sustainability challenges into future business opportunities?
-How can businesses and society move together toward a more sustainable world?
+How can businesses and society move together toward a more sustainable and just world?
 Today, organizations of all kinds are tackling these very questions.
 S-Lab enables students to bring academic rigor to real world problems, taking the lessons learned in the classroom and applying them to projects that are immediately useful to host organizations - all while advancing the field of sustainability as a whole.

 At MIT Sloan, sustainability is about more than just the environment.
 It includes economic development, social equity and responsibility, political and personal choices, and environmental action at all levels.
 Simply put, sustainability is about people and the future we want for ourselves.
-Through cases, readings, guest speakers, and action learning projects, S-Lab students have the chance to affect real change and empower business leaders to take action to improve outcomes in the long-term.
+Through cases, readings, guest speakers, and Action Learning projects, S-Lab students have the chance to affect real change and empower business leaders to take action to improve outcomes in the long-term.

-With the support of the Sustainability Initiative at MIT Sloan and under the guidance of faculty mentors, over the course of 6-8 weeks, teams of masters-level MIT students apply the concepts, theories, and tools learned in the classroom to real organizations and projects.
-By using a methodology developed by MIT Sloan, our teams first determine what sustainability problem the host wants to solve and why it's important for the organization.
+With the support of the MIT Sloan Sustainability Initiative, teams of masters-level MIT students use a problem-formulation methodology developed by MIT Sloan to help organizations determine what sustainability problem they want to solve and why it's important.
 One of the special features of S-Lab is the diverse, interdisciplinary nature of the teams, which can include MBAs, MIT Sloan Fellows and MIT graduate students.